hanrichard/Notebook/aws/aws learning doc/ec2.md

 - change security group effect immediately
 - any number of ec2 instance into security group
 - ec2 instance can have multiple scurity group
+- can NOT block ip by using securty group, but can block by "network access control list"
+- set allow rules, but no deny rules

 - security is stateful